19.6 Interior Mutability: Cell<T>, RefCell<T>, OnceCell<T>

 • Operations:

 • borrow(): Returns a smart pointer wrapper (Ref<T>) providing immutable access (&T).
-Tracks the number of active immutable borrows.
+Increments an internal immutable borrow count.
 Panics if there’s an active mutable borrow.

 • borrow_mut(): Returns a smart pointer wrapper (RefMut<T>) providing mutable access (&mut T).
-Tracks if there’s an active mutable borrow.
+Marks an internal flag indicating a mutable borrow.
 Panics if there are any other active borrows (mutable or immutable).

 • Safety Mechanism: Runtime checks.
-If borrowing rules are violated, the program panics immediately, preventing data corruption.
+If borrowing rules are violated, the program panics immediately, preventing data corruption or undefined behavior.

-• Overhead: Higher than Cell<T> due to runtime tracking of borrow counts.
+• Overhead: Higher than Cell<T> due to runtime tracking of borrow state (counts/flags).

 Example: